cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 result = PopVerify(PK, proof)

 Inputs:
-- PK, a public key inthe format output by KeyGen.
+- PK, a public key in the format output by KeyGen.
 - proof, an octet string in the format output by PopProve.

 Outputs: